5. Measuring Vowel Quality

 A linear predictor is a system learned from the signal that recreates the observed signal from an input and a filter, on the assumption that the input signal has a flat spectrum and that any peaks in the observed signal spectrum were caused by the filter.
 These assumptions work pretty well for speech.
 The power of linear prediction is that we can use the frequency response of the estimated filter to characterise the spectral envelope of the signal.
 To represent the spectral envelope of a speech signal up to 8000Hz, predictors typically have 16-18 prediction coefficients.

-Comparison of spectral envelope representations for the word "mice". (a) Wide-band spectrogram (DFT), (b) third-octave filterbank, (c) Linear prediction spectrogram, (d) Formant frequencies, (e) Mel-scaled cepstral coefficients.
+Comparison of spectral envelope representations for the word "mice". (a) Wide-band spectrogram (DFT), (b) third-octave filterbank, (c) Linear prediction spectrogram, (d) Formant frequencies, (e) Mel-frequency cepstral coefficients.

 - Formant frequency estimation